Info

 What's Your "And"?

-John Garrett’s research involves talking with professionals who realize that who you are is so much more than what you do.
+John Garrett’s research involves asking professionals, "Who else are you beyond your job title?"
 Accountants, consultants, lawyers, engineers, and other professionals everywhere are doing hobbies and passions after they leave the office.
 We discuss why these outside-of-work interests matter and how they've impacted their career.

 RSS Feed Subscribe in Apple Podcasts